Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-Italy's Birthgap Retirement Indicator (BRI) stands at 60.7% in 2024, showing a slight increase of 0.7 percentage points from the previous year.
-Over the last five years (2020–2024), the BRI has been on an upward trend, averaging 59.2%.
-This marks a significant rise compared to the 2000s average of 26.9%, with the current figure nearly 33.9 percentage points higher.
-Italy's BRI is among the highest globally, ranking 4th out of 35 countries, and it holds the top position within Europe, ranked 1st out of 30.
+Italy's Birthgap Retirement Indicator (BRI) reached 60.7% in 2024, showing a slight increase of 0.7 percentage points from 2023.
+Over the past five years (2020–2024), the BRI has been on an upward trend, averaging 59.2%.
+This represents a significant rise compared to the 2000s average of 26.9%, with a difference of approximately 33.9 percentage points.
+Currently, Italy ranks fourth globally among 35 countries in terms of BRI and holds the top position in Europe out of 30 nations.

 Birthgap Retirement Indicator (BRI) over the decades